amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.2.1-draft.rst

       Optional Elements: time [S]
   </named_times>

-A *time* requires the attributes `"name`" and `"value`".
-If a unit is not specified with the value seconds is taken as the default.
+A ``time`` requires the attributes ``name`` and ``value``.
+If a unit is not specified with the value, seconds is taken as the default.
+A unit other than seconds may be specified using an acceptable time unit separated with a comma or semicolon.

 .. code-block:: xml